 - Multi-Joint + Single-Joint

-Prior to the exercise intervention, all of the study participants had their bench press and lying barbell triceps press 1-RMs tested, along with the cross-sectional area of the pec major and triceps.
+It’s important to note that the participants did not have prior resistance training exposure with regularity for six months before the study.
+Before the exercise intervention, all of the study participants had their bench press and lying barbell triceps press one-rep maxes (1RMs) tested, along with the cross-sectional area of the pec major and triceps.

 Over the course of 10-weeks, every participant partook in a total of 20 lifting sessions.
 The lifting sessions had a flow that represented the four groups mentioned above.
-For example, one group only performed multi-joint exercises, one group did single-joint then multi-joint, another did multi-joint then single-joint, and the final group did only single-joint exercises.
+One group only performed multi-joint exercises; one group did single-joint then multi-joint; another did multi-joint then single-joint, and the final group did only single-joint exercises.

-Following the exercise intervention, authors re-tested the metrics that were initially explored and recorded.
-Here’s what they found when it comes to significant improvements with 1-RM and muscle cross-sectional areas.
+Following the exercise intervention, the authors re-tested the metrics that were initially explored and recorded.
+Here’s what they found when it comes to significant improvements with 1RM and muscle cross-sectional areas:

 - The multi-joint + single-joint group saw a slightly higher improvement compared to the single-joint + multi-joint group.